ministryofjustice/technical-risk-measures/README.md

 **Scoring**

 Green:
-- More than 1 civil servant
+- 2 or more civil servants
-- 1 civil servant plus more than 1 contractor
+- 1 civil servant plus 2 or more contractors
 - 1 civil servant plus managed service contract

 Amber:
-- 1 civil servant only
+- 1 civil servant and 0 contractors
-- 1 or less civil servants and 1 or more contractors only
+- 1 or 0 civil servants and 1 or more contractors
-- 2 or more contractors only
+- 0 civil servants and 2 or more contractors
-- Only a managed contract
+- Only a managed service contract

 Red:
-- 0 civil servants AND 0 contractors AND no managed service
+- 0 civil servants and 0 contractors and no managed service contract

 #### Technology